safrijulfahreza/survey-app/Readme.md

 ## API Documentation

 ```
-export file survey-app.postman_collection.json into postman then you will get all data to do some request
+import file survey-app.postman_collection.json into postman then you will get all data to do some request
 ```